jotavare/jotavare.github.io/docs/x86_assembly_nasm/files/creating_and_writing_files.md

 ### **Create and Read Flags**

-I need to combine flags together using the `or` operator.
-For example, `101o` is equivalent to `O_CREAT | O_WRONLY | O_TRUNC`.
-I can set the flags individually and combine them using the `or` operator or use the combined value directly.
+I need to combine flags together using the `or` operator or use the combined value directly.
+For example, `101o` is equivalent to `O_CREAT | O_WRONLY`.

-{: .important-title }
-Visual Studio Code usually **shows the value** if you hover over the flag.

 ```
     O_CREAT  = 0100